 The most serious challenge to the Thirteenth Amendment was presented by labor arrangements in the post-Reconstruction South intended to restrict the mobility of black citizens.
 In the first half of the twentieth century, the Supreme Court invalidated as forms of involuntary servitude state laws restricting employment and contract liberty and authorizing compulsory labor for indebtedness.
 Bailey v.
-State of Alabama (1911), United States v.
+Alabama (1911), United States v.
 Reynolds (1914), Taylor v.
-State of Georgia (1942), Pollock v.
+Georgia (1942), Pollock v.
 Williams (1944).
 In a wide variety of cases concerning, among other things, military conscription, public work laws, discrimination in contracts, social security benefits, deportation of aliens, treatment of the criminally insane, labor union activities, and duties required of public school students, courts generally rejected claims of involuntary servitude in violation of the Thirteenth Amendment.

-In these cases the judiciary addressed the question of the meaning and unaided force and effect of the prohibitions in Section 1 of the amendment.
 In a second line of cases, dealing with the enforcement power of Congress under Section 2, a broader interpretation appears that suggests a more social egalitarian view of the Thirteenth Amendment.

-In the Civil Rights Cases (1883), the Supreme Court stated that Congress’s enforcement authority under Section 2 extended to the “badges and incidents of slavery.”
+In The Civil Rights Cases (1883), the Supreme Court stated that Congress’s enforcement authority under Section 2 extended to the “badges and incidents of slavery.”
 However, the Court adopted a narrow view of this concept, rejecting a claim that exclusion of black citizens from privately operated places of public accommodation was a badge of slavery.
 The Court declared that “compulsory service of the slave for the benefit of the master, restraint of his movements except by the master’s will, disability to hold property, to make contracts, to have a standing in court, to be a witness against a white person, and such like burdens and incapacities, were the inseparable incidents of slavery.”

 Through most of the twentieth century, the Thirteenth Amendment was not utilized to try to dismantle state-sponsored racial discrimination.
 Federal civil rights enforcement policy in the 1950s and 1960s was principally based on the Fourteenth and Fifteenth Amendments.
 In 1968, however, the Supreme Court approved a dramatic expansion of the meaning of the “badges and incidents” of slavery in Jones v.
-Alfred H. Mayer, Co.
+Alfred H. Mayer Co.
 The Supreme Court decided that racial discrimination in the sale of housing, in the form of a property owner’s refusal to sell to a Negro buyer, was a “relic of slavery” prohibited under the Civil Rights Act of 1866.
 Avoiding the requirements of the state-action doctrine under the Fourteenth Amendment, which made prohibition of private discrimination problematic, the Court relied on the antislavery amendment and permitted Congress to define for itself what the “badges and incidents” of slavery were.
 The Court declared: “Surely Congress has the power under the Thirteenth Amendment rationally to determine what are the badges and incidents of slavery, and the authority to translate that determination into effective legislation.”
 The Court did not describe what limits Congress must observe in enforcing the amendment by “appropriate” legislation as required in Section 2.
 Again in Runyon v.
-McCrary (1976), the Court avoided the public/private distinction requirement of the Fourteenth Amendment legislation and held that exclusion of a black student from a private school was a denial of the right to make and enforce contracts guaranteed by the Civil Rights Act of 1866 and prohibited by the Thirteenth Amendment.
+McCrary (1976), the Court avoided the distinction between public and private required of legislation pursuant to the Fourteenth Amendment and held that exclusion of a black student from a private school was a denial of the right to make and enforce contracts guaranteed by the Civil Rights Act of 1866 and prohibited by the Thirteenth Amendment.

 On the other hand, in cases outside of Congress’s Section 2 enforcement power, the Court was more careful to limit the “badges and incident of slavery” doctrine to its historical context.
 For example, the Supreme Court found that a city’s closing of its swimming pools, rather than operating them on a desegregated basis, was not a badge of slavery.
 Palmer v.
 Thompson (1971).
 In City of Memphis v.
 Greene (1981), the Court decided that the closing of a street in a white neighborhood, even if it had a disparate impact on blacks outside the neighborhood, was not a badge or incident of slavery in violation of the Thirteenth Amendment.
-These cases indicate that Section 1 of the Thirteenth Amendment, unaided by legislation, does not reach the badges and incidents of slavery not directly associated with involuntary servitude.

 The most significant recent judicial exploration of the meaning of the Thirteenth Amendment reaffirms a narrow definition of involuntary servitude under federal statutes.
 In United States v.
 Kozminski (1988), the Supreme Court unanimously decided that private employers of two mentally retarded men, forced to labor in squalid conditions, violated statutes based on the Thirteenth Amendment.
 Controversy in the Court focused on the criteria used to determine the existence of involuntary servitude.
-The opinion of the Court stated that involuntary servitude is compulsory servitude by the use of physical restraint or injury, or by the use or threat of coercion through legal process.
+The opinion of the Court stated that involuntary servitude is compulsory servitude by the use of physical restraint or injury or by the use or threat of coercion through legal process.
 Disputing a concurring opinion, the majority declared that compulsion by psychological coercion is not involuntary servitude under the Thirteenth Amendment.